 There are a host of events along Hadrian's Wall throughout June.
-Chesters Roman Fort is always worth visiting and Housesteads Roman Fort Museum is open again with their amazing new visitor centre and Roman inspired events throughout the season.
-Join them for their Easter Adventure Quest from Friday 18th to Monday 21st April.
-Meet characters from the past and crack the clues as you explore Housesteads Roman Fort.
-Rise to the challenge and you’ll win a yummy chocolate reward.
-It's time to get hands-on!
+Chesters Roman Fort is always worth visiting and Housesteads Roman Fort Museum is open again with their amazing new visitor centre and Roman inspired events throughout the Summer season.

 The National Park Centre at Once Brewed, Hadrian's Wall, is also open, you can have a look at the designs for www.TheSill.org.uk, have a coffee, buy a souvenir or catch the Hadrian's Wall Bus.